RogerLiu-98/scrapy_dmoztools/README.md

 # scrapy_dmoztools
 ### Basic Info
-This is a spider written by scrapy that can crawl websites on [Dmoztools](http://dmoztools.net/), you can either specify the category you want or you can just set the paramter to null.
+This is a spider written by scrapy that can crawl websites on [Dmoztools](http://dmoztools.net/), you can either specify the category you want to start or you can just set the paramter to null.
 In this case, the spider will automatically crawl every category on Dmoztools.
 ### How to use
 * Download the source code: